Sam-Levene/Yieldify/README.md

-# How to setup the test automation framework for the Rightmove demo
+# How to setup the test automation framework for the Yieldify demo

 ## Installing Oracle VM VirtualBox on your Windows 7/8/10 machine: